What is online meditation?

 How do I find the online chapels?

-At this time, we have two online chapels, The John Main Chapel and The Bede Griffiths Chapel.
+At this time, we have four online chapels, The John Main Chapel, The Thomas Keating Chapel, The Peace Chapel, and the Wisdom Chapel.
 Each of these chapels is an online video conferencing room.
 The online group calendar will tell you which chapel each group meets in.

 We were all confused when we started this.
 But don’t worry, just reach out to one of our Porters (see, How do I join…).
 They will make sure you are comfortable and will answer any questions you may have.